ddrozdov/docker-compose-swarm-mode/README.md

 # Docker Compose for Swarm Mode

-Drop in replacement for docker-compose that works with swarm mode introduced in Docker 1.12.
+Drop in replacement for docker-compose that works with swarm mode introduced in Docker 1.12 (and converter to Kubernetes format).

 ## Motivation